MakeSchool-Tutorials/Makestagram-Swift-V3/P8-Handling-New-Users/content.md

 Simliarly to our approach to new users, if we recieved an existing user on our login view controller, we also want to redirect them to the main storyboard by setting the window's root view controller.

-Go ahead and add the following code to our login view controller.
+Go ahead and add the following code to our `LoginViewController`.
 This is the exact same code we used to set the root view controller after a new user was created.

     ref.observeSingleEvent(of: .value, with: { [unowned self] (snapshot) in if let _ = User(snapshot: snapshot) {
-            let storyboard = UIStoryboard(name: "Main", bundle: .main) if let initialViewController = storyboard.instantiateInitialViewController() {
+            let storyboard = uistoryboard(name: "main", bundle: .main) if let initialviewcontroller = storyboard.instantiateinitialviewcontroller() {
-                self.view.window?.rootViewController = initialViewController
+                self.view.window?.rootviewcontroller = initialviewcontroller
-                self.view.window?.makeKeyAndVisible()
+                self.view.window?.makekeyandvisible()
             }
         } else {
             self.performSegue(withIdentifier: "toCreateUsername", sender: self)